Fundraise for us

 Triathlete helps disadvantaged kids learn to swim

-When Maroubra triathlete Paula Cruden took to the start line at the Elite Energy Ultimate Triathlon on 1 April, she had some special motivation – her efforts gave many disadvantaged Aussie children the chance to learn to swim.
+When Maroubra triathlete Paula Cruden took to the start line at the Elite Energy Ultimate Triathlon, she had some special motivation – her efforts gave many disadvantaged Aussie children the chance to learn to swim.

 “We have such a big water culture in Australia and it’s so important that all kids learn how to swim.
 But there are many children who just aren’t getting the same opportunities that I got,” Paula said.